How does Divorce Work in Arizona?

 - The Child’s Medical Support Plan; and

-Child support payments are typically made until the youngest child turns 18.
-Payments may continue past beyond 18 if the child has special needs and is unable to live independently and be self-supporting.
+Child support payments are typically made until the youngest child turns 18 and graduates high school.
+Payments may continue beyond age 18, if the child has special needs and is unable to live independently and be self-supporting.
 If an 18 year old child is still in high school, payments may continue until the age of 19.

 Child support can also be modified when a parent can demonstrate ‘changed circumstances that are substantial and continuing.’
-When a parent’s income substantially increases or decreases, a modification of child support is generally indicated.
-However, a change is not indicated if the parent voluntarily departs from a higher paying job.
-When this occurs, a Judge may impute the higher income, even though the parent is no longer at that income level.
+When a parent’s income substantially increases or decreases, a modification of child support is generally requested.
+However, a change is not typical if the parent voluntarily departs from a higher paying job.
+When this occurs, a judge may impute the higher income, even though the parent is no longer at that income level.

 Can the Court Deviate from the Child Support Guidelines?